wai4y/order/README.md

     export NEW_USER_PASSWORD=<user-password>
 ```

-PS: since run `./mvnw package` needs to install JDK first, I attached one jar file in root folder for Dockerfile usage
+**If your machine has JDK 17 installed, please run `./mvnw clean package` in the project root folder first**
-then you don't have to set up `JAVA_HOME`

 ### run `start.sh`
 ```shell